Campus Safety 101

 Whether you’re moving into a dorm or an apartment, college life is a whole new world that you’ll learn to navigate.
 Whether you’re going to a party or walking to that late-night biology lab, here are a few tips from Chief Tyron Works of Workable Solutions Investigative & Protective Services to keep you safe!

-What are some basic safety basics every college freshman needs to know?
+What are some campus safety basics every college freshman needs to know?

 “Know your surroundings,” Chief Works says.
 “Never go anywhere alone.”
 Familiarize yourself with the campus before classes even start.
 “Know more than one way to get to a designated, location and make sure you know where the emergency call boxes are on campus.”
 If you know your way around, you have the option of taking a different route if your regular one feels unsafe.